referbruv/simple-sts/README.md

 IdentityServer4 is a .NET Core based framework for creating OAuth Token server.
 The library provides the necessary functionalities for building robust and customizable TokenServers which help in separating the User session and token management while the applications can focus on their actual business logic.
 Learn more about IdentityServer4 and implementing the various OAuth Grants using IdentityServer4 at https://referbruv.com/collections/developing-a-securetokenserver-and-authenticating-requests-using-identityserver4

+Leave a Star if you find the solution useful.
+For more detailed articles and how-to guides, visit https://referbruv.com